-In this article, I will present you the basics of HTTP.
+In this article, I will present you the HTTP basic concepts.

 But why HTTP?